 - All naturally preserved in grape alcohol.

 Eliminating caffeine has been KEY to controlling my anxiety.
-It’s not that caffeine causes anxiety, it just that it stimulates the nervous system so that if there is anxiety, the feeling will be exaggerated.
+It’s not that caffeine causes anxiety, it just that caffeine stimulates the nervous system so that if there is anxiety, the feeling will be exaggerated.
 Ugh.

 If you love your coffee, switch to decaf, or if at all possible just stop drinking it.
 I promise it will be worth it.